dburger/algorithms/best-sum/README.md

             for (int c : candidates) {
                 if (i - c >= 0) {
                     List<Integer> l = table.get(i - c);
+                    // If we have a solution and it is a "better" solution, set
+                    // it as the result.
                     if (l != null && (result == null || l.size() < result.size() - 1)) {
                         List<Integer> copy = new ArrayList<>(l);
                         copy.add(c);